GreyCorbel/admpwd-e-docs/AdmPwd.PS/Add-AdmPwdPdsManagedAccountsContainer.md

 ```

 ## DESCRIPTION
-PDS manages managed domain accounts in specified AD containers (typically OUs).
+PDS can manage (regularly rotate and reset on demand) password of domain user accounts in specified AD containers (typically OUs).
-Each container has specific configuration for passwords (complexity, age, encryption key, etc.).
+Each AD container can have specific configuration for passwords (complexity, age, encryption key, etc.).
-All user accounts in container are subject of automatic password configuration.
+All user accounts in AD container are subject of automatic password management.
 Configuration of managed accounts containers is stored in PDS configuration file.
+Configuration in PDS config file is managed by this command.

 Passwords are encrypted by encryption key with given KeyID.
 If no KeyID provided, passwords are automatically encrypted by most recent encryption key available on PDS at a time of password encryption.
-This provides easy touse encryption key rollover.
+This provides easy to use encryption key rollover.

 ## EXAMPLES